Titanium Real Estate Network Announces Guest Speaker for Its Code Compliance Seminar

 Titanium Real Estate Network always features special guest speakers at their quarterly conference to equip their staff members, vendor partners and agent partners with the skills and knowledge required to handle the real life challenges that might come up during transactions.

 Mr. Siderman is regularly consulted on matters regarding real estate disclosure.
-He graduated from Southwestern University School of Law with an Honorary Doctor of Law degree.
+He was awarded an Honorary Doctor of Law Degree from Southwestern University School of Law.
 An advocate of human rights causes and a pioneer in protecting real estate brokers and agents from litigation, Mr. Siderman contributes to various causes in Los Angeles and globally.
 After moving from Argentina to Los Angeles, he worked as a commercial real estate investor and learned that California’s seller disclosure laws left a lot of possible lawsuit problems in a place teeming with natural hazard issues.
 This has prompted Mr. Siderman to make a protective report.

 The natural hazard disclosure report that he created is now a compulsory seller disclosure source that should be given to the prospective buyer before the transaction’s completion.
 Mr. Siderman also established Property I.D.
 Corporation, an environmental and natural hazard disclosure company that provides the real estate market with the most accurate, best-insured and comprehensive hazard disclosure report.
 He has been in the real estate disclosure industry for almost 40 years.